-On Wednesday, February 13, we spoke to the legislators who represent us and asked them to support legislation that is beneficial to people with MS.
+On Thursday, February 27, we will speak to the legislators who represent us and ask them to support legislation that is beneficial to people with MS.

 Maryland Advocacy Day activities are designed to draw attention to the National MS Society’s priority issues in Maryland including: